biocommons/eutils/README.rst

 eutils -- a simplified interface to NCBI E-Utilities
 ====================================================

-eutils is a Python package dedicated to searching for, fetching, and parsing records from NCBI using their E-utilities_ interface.
+eutils is a Python package to simplify searching, fetching, and parsing records from NCBI using their E-utilities_ interface.

 STATUS: This code is alpha.
-There are no known bugs, but the code supports only a limited subset of E-Utilities replies
+There are no known bugs, but the code supports only a limited subset of E-Utilities replies.

 Features
 --------
+* simple Pythonic interface for searching and fetching
+* automatic query rate throttling per NCBI guidelines
 * optional sqlite-based caching of compressed replies
-* automatic throttling
-* simple Pythonic interface for searching and fetching
-* "façades" over XML from replies provide access to essential attributes
+* "façades" that facilitate access to essential attributes in replies

 A Quick Example
 ---------------

 ::
+  $ pip install eutils

+  $ ipython

   In [1]: import eutils.client